pydantic/pydantic/docs/blog/pydantic-v2.md

 In effect - anywhere where you don't care about a traditional model class instance.

-We'll need to add standalone methods for generating json schema and dumping these objects to JSON etc.
+We'll need to add standalone methods for generating JSON Schema and dumping these objects to JSON, etc.

 ### Required vs. Nullable Cleanup :thumbsup: